 A British Broadcasting Corporation Radio 4 comedy Panel Game which has been broadcast since 22 December 1967 and is hosted by Nicholas Parsons, who has appeared in every single episode since its inception.
 It began in the year that Radio 4 launched, and...

 Nicholas Parsons: Ah, yes.
-I believe that is a correct challenge, so that's a point to Report Siht, and you have 50 seconds to explain Just a Minute, starting now.
+There was too much "Radio 4" in your speech, not that you can have too much Radio 4, so that's a point to Report Siht, you take over the subject, and you have 50 seconds to explain Just a Minute, starting now.

 Trope-tan: Ah, yes.